 David Rae, a personal finance contributor with Forbes, says that events like the coronavirus are inevitable.
 But yet, they are temporary.
 You should stay focused on your time frames and financial goals, especially when it comes to retirement.
 If you have a financial plan, stick with it.
 If you don’t have a plan, create one.

 4. Be on the Alert for Scams

 Unfortunately, there is increased fraud during major outbreaks and disasters.
-Levittown Now warns people about coronavirus financial scams.
+Coronavirus scams which are primarily financial, are on the increase and scammers are using all avenues to attack.
 Be vigilant about protecting your finances and do not share your personal, financial or any other sensitive informative with anyone.
 Beware of requests via social media, email and telephone that ask for money, prompt you to make decisions quickly and those which ask you not to tell anyone.

 5. Build an Emergency Fund

 Michelle Singletary, a columnist for the Washington Post made a poignant statement in a recent interview.
 In a reply to a question about the idea of a potential recession.
 She said “You know, this is going to sound crazy, but I operate my financial life like every day is a recession.
 And I know that sounds extreme.
 But recessions come, and they go.
 The economy ebbs and flows.
 And so you – the one thing that you can keep constant is to build an emergency fund, keep your debt slow.”